Marilyn0315/Rose.Mare-Digital_Culture/README.md

 # Digital Culture and Data Feminism

+#Link to Unessay- hybrid content that a good presentation can serve

 # Context of me - Previous DH Project/interests - Fan Studies in Fanfiction and Heterotopia

 Fanfiction, at its core, is content written by fans of a text to which they generally have a lot of passion for.
 The original source of what the fanfiction is based on varies immensely, for example fanfiction can be inspired by: books, movies, television shows, video games, celebrities, and essentially anything that a person most often enjoys and/or is passionate about.
 Fanfiction can also be written as a joke or contrarily, which is why I hesitate to prescribe it as purely out of enjoyment or passion.
 For many, fanfiction is an extension of the original text source that serves as a way to enjoy more content that would otherwise not exist.
 Similarly, fanfiction is a creative outlet for people to sometimes explore a fictional storyworld in an alternative way to how it is explored in the original source material.